 HMRC will in some circumstances allow overdue taxes to be repaid over a maximum period of twelve months.
 They will look at each case on its merits but only in exceptional cases allow repayments longer than a year.
 Be aware when negotiating with HMRC not to be pressured into agreeing on something you cannot deliver and seek professional insolvency advice if you are out of your depth.
 Your accountant may not be able to help you with the negotiations as insolvency knowledge is usually required.

-You will need to provide a detailed outline of how you intend to repay the taxes owed and how you will stop this happening again.
+You will need to provide a detailed outline of how you intend to repay the taxes owed and how you will stop this from happening again.
 Be aware most time to pay arrangements to fail due to ongoing taxes outside of the ‘arrangement’ not being paid.
-HMRC will see any non-payment of ongoing taxes as a default and invariably proceed to legal action against the company including winding up and seizing assets.
+HMRC will see any non-payment of ongoing taxes as default and invariably proceed to legal action against the company including winding up and seizing assets.
 You can learn more from the HMRC website by clicking here.

 Company Voluntary Arrangement

 This formal procedure is perfectly suited to viable companies that are overwhelmed by historic debts.
 In simple terms, a company voluntary arrangement (CVA) is a legally binding agreement between your company and its creditors for full or part repayment of the company’s debts.
 The CVA can protect the company from any legal processes which could result in the winding-up of the business.

 Working with a business rescue team, you can assess your cash flow and propose a realistic and affordable payment arrangement over a maximum period of five years.

 A company administration is a common solution for businesses that can no longer afford to pay their bills.
 The aim of the administration is to rescue the insolvent company by reorganising its financial affairs in the hope of keeping it trading.
 If this approach is unfeasible and not in the best interests of creditors, the insolvency practitioner in charge of the administration may choose to sell off company assets for the benefit of company creditors.